cltl/OntoTagger/README.md

 --synset-ontology       [optional] <path to a text file with synset to ontology label mappings>
 --ontology-ontology     [optional] <path to the explicit ontology relations, assumes --synset-ontology>
 --relations             [optional] <path to a text file with the relations accepted>
+--format                <values "naf" or "kaf": indicate the format of the output>

 Format of the --synset-baseconcept file:
 syntax: synset-id+space+synset-id